pedasmith/ParseNetshModeBss/NetshG/Assets/Help/Netshg_help.md

 # Automation with the **netshg** protocol

-Example: in a command window, type ```"start netshg:action:run;cmd:netshwlanshowdriver;;```.
+Example: in a command window, type ```start netshg:action:run;cmd:netshwlanshowdriver;;```.
 The Netshg program will start and the netsh wlan show driver command will be run.

 You can run multiple commands, seperated with double-semicolons.